Rays vs. Dodgers: Betting Trends, Records ATS, Home/Road Splits

 Rays Recent Betting Performance

-- In their last game with a spread, the Rays covered the spread.
-Tampa Bay's last six games have finished above the set point total, and the average total in that stretch was 8.3.
+- The Rays covered in its most recent game with a spread.
+For seven consecutive games, Tampa Bay and its opponent have finished above the over/under, with the average total established by oddsmakers in that stretch being 8.4 runs.

 Discover More About This Game